-Long term employment agreements
+Long-term employment agreements

-We entered into an amended and restated employment agreement with the Chief Executive officer (CEO) as of the effective date of the initial public offering.
-We or the CEO may terminate this agreement by giving 45 days notice to the other.
+The Company entered into an amended and restated employment agreement with the Chief Executive Officer (CEO) as of the effective date of the initial public offering.
+The Company or the CEO may terminate this agreement by giving 45 days notice to the other.
 Absent a change in control, if he is involuntarily terminated without cause or resigns for good reason, he will be paid all accrued salary, a severance payment equal to twenty-four months of his base salary and a pro rata bonus for the year of termination.
-Additionally, the vesting of his unvested 50,000 restricted stock grants held as of December 31, 2006 will be accelerated in connection with such a termination.
-From the time-to-time the company enters into other agreements with employees that may include acceleration of payments upon a change of control.
+Additionally, the vesting of his unvested 33,333 restricted stock grants held as of December 31, 2007, will be accelerated in connection with such a termination.
+From time-to-time, the Company enters into other agreements with employees that may include acceleration of payments upon a change of control.